gg3z/markup-language-parser/README.md

 A number of input files are included for testing purposes in the subdirectory `test`, as well as their output in subdirectory `test/result` (e.g., 'valid_1.out' is the output of 'valid_1.txt')

+Note: this repo has been built on Linux Ubuntu 24.04 and Windows 10/11

 Description and results of test cases (in ./test)

  valid_1.txt: basic pair of labels with no plain text